Stories about Black History

 She has authored several books on black history and education including Stories about Black History, Ten Things Your Child Should Know and Teach Your Kid at Home: Fractions.

 She started Red and Black Ink, LLC to help parents play an active role in the academic development of their children.

 She is the proud single mother of one son who has graduated college with a 4.0 GPA in Software Development and Security and who is now seeking to teach children how to program.

 Stories about Black History: Vol. 2 (includes Vol. 1) and Vol. 3

 Since 2014 we have released stories about black history, regularly.
-Our older stories have been incorporated into paperback books, and into ebooks, for you to enjoy with your family.
+Many of our stories have been incorporated into paperback and e-books.